 An important additional concept in regard to the structural gravity conjecture, is that these congenital variations in dark energy density, may also have a built-in rotational aspect.
 General relativity asserts that a spinning mass causes frame dragging, which can be interpreted in the proposed model, as a rotational movement of the space quanta - like an eddy in a flowing river.
 As it is generally understood to arise from the rotational energy of matter, the reality of frame dragging is not controversial, and has been confirmed by the Gravity Probe B experiment (Everitt & Parkinson 2009).
 Such natural rotational movements of regions of space, may have arisen, among the other possibilities allowed by quantum effects, near the Big Bang, and would subsequently have played a significant role in determining the types of galaxies that would evolve in such regions.

+An additional factor that could introduce rotational aspects to space arises from George Gamow's (1952) proposal that the young, plasma-filled universe, was characterized by turbulent flow, including eddies and vortexes.
+The rotation of such highly concentrated matter in the early universe would also have caused frame-dragging, the footprints of which would survive to this day.
 More rapidly rotating SG valleys would be more likely to give rise to disk shaped galaxies, whereas as slow or zero rotation would result in elliptical or spherical galaxies.
 Rotational attributes would also be modified by galactic collisions and mergers, resulting in a possible reduction or increase in angular momentum of the emergent galaxy.